 No project task exists in isolation.
-With the possible exception of the very first project task, each task or activity relies on one or more other activities in some way.
-Whether it’s waiting on the output of another task or simply waiting for resources to be freed up, you need to manage many dependencies throughout any project.
+With the possible exception of the very first project task, each task or activity relies on other activities in some way.
+Whether it’s waiting on the output of another task or for resources to be freed up, you need to manage many dependencies throughout any project.

-Dependency management is the process of managing all of these interrelated tasks and resources within the project to ensure that your overall project completes successfully, on time and on budget.
+Dependency management is the process of managing all of these interrelated tasks and resources to ensure that your overall project completes successfully, on time, and on budget.

 When there are dependencies that need to be managed between projects, it’s referred to as project interdependency management.